-Listed Building Enforcement Notice - this must be served on the current owner, occupier and anyone else with an interest in the property.
-The procedures are similar to those outlined above.
-The notice must specify the steps to be taken to remedy the breach and a final date for compliance.
+Listed Building Enforcement Notice - It is a criminal offence to undertake unauthorised works to demolish, significantly alter, or extend a listed building.
+This notice enforces any unauthorised works to a listed building and must be served on the current owner, occupier and anyone else with an interest in the property.
 Failure to meet the terms of the notice by the date specified is an offence.
-There is the right of appeal to Scottish Ministers against the notice.
-Breaches of listed building control are a serious matter.
-It is a criminal offence to undertake unauthorised works to demolish, significantly alter, or extend a listed building.
+There is the right of appeal against the notice.
 In certain circumstances, this can lead either to an unlimited fine or imprisonment.
+Powers are also available to serve a Repairs Notice or carry out urgent works to a listed building that is not being properly maintained.

-Stop Notice - this is used in urgent or serious cases where unauthorised activity must be stopped, usually on grounds of public safety.
+Stop Notice - this is used in urgent or serious situations where unauthorised activity must be stopped, usually on grounds of public safety.
 When a Stop Notice is served, the planning authority must also issue an Enforcement Notice.
 There is no right of appeal against a Stop Notice and failure to comply is an offence.
 An appeal can be made against the accompanying Enforcement Notice.
 If a Stop Notice is served without due cause, or an appeal against the Enforcement Notice is successful, the planning authority may face claims for compensation.
 Therefore, the use of Stop Notices needs to be carefully assessed by the planning authority.

 Temporary Stop Notice (TSN) - this requires the immediate halt of an activity which breaches planning control.
-The provisions make an exception in that a TSN cannot prohibit the use of a building or caravan as a dwellinghouse.
-TSNs are enforceable for 28 days, after which time, they expire.
+These notices are only enforceable for up to 28 days, after which time, they expire.
 They may, however, be followed by further enforcement action such as an Enforcement Notice and Stop Notice.
-There is no provision to appeal against a TSN.
+There is no right of appeal.
+Failure to comply with the notice is an offence which may result in a fine in the Courts.
+The Local Authority may face claims for compensation and therefore the use of TNs must be carefully assessed.